Mouse not being detected or working in Windows

 Mouse software or driver conflict

 Boot into Windows Safe Mode.
 If the mouse is working in Safe Mode, there is likely a driver conflict or other software conflict.
-To resolve this conflict follow the below steps.
+To resolve this conflict follow the steps below.

 - Open Windows Device Manager.